 A survey commissioned by Canstar Blue revealed a list of supermarket brands Australians said they couldn’t live without.
 As the trend towards private label brands continued, Canstar Blue said only the most popular brands would survive.
 Only two of the top brands, Dick Smith Foods and Sanitarium, were Australian owned.
 More

 We’ve had the International Year of the Potato.
 Now the United Nations has declared 2016 the International Year of Pulses.
 As in beans, peas, lentils and chickpeas.
 The motivation is both ecological and health-oriented and cites the rise of obesity as a reason to eat less meat and more vegetable protein.
 So – pulses.
 Lentil doughnuts anyone?
 More

 Reversing the usual direction of cultural exchange, Starbucks have introduced the Flat White coffee in US outlets.
 This Australian (we claim) invention had already made it to London and New York.
 Now the USA’s biggest coffee chain is inviting patrons to “Find the perfect balance between rich ristretto shots and creamy, steamed milk with our new Flat White espresso drink”.
 More

-In a response to growing concerns about obesity, the Health Star Rating was developed by the Australian, state and territory governments in collaboration with industry, public health and consumer groups.
+In a response to growing concerns about obesity, the Health Star Rating system was developed by the Australian, state and territory governments in collaboration with industry, public health and consumer groups.
 It’s a voluntary program, with foods displaying ratings from a half to five stars.
 The healthiness of foods is determined by an algorithm that assesses risk and positive nutrients in food.
 More

 Commenting on 2014 food trends, Larissa Dubecki and Jane Apelgren of The Age Good Food Guide identified pickles, kale, milk sheets, beef cheeks and pork jowl as among the hot ingredients over the past year.
 Salted caramel, they say, has had its day, replaced in the sweet stakes with licorice, coconut, popcorn and bacon.
 It’s bye bye sous vide and hello smoke and flame.
 More